 In recognition of the importance of achieving, promoting and maintaining diversity in our firm, we have created a Diversity Committee, made up of four partners and three associates, whose charge is to routinely evaluate our efforts in this regard and suggest improvements.
 Among the many initiatives the committee supports are the firm's long-standing commitment to flex time schedules for individuals who wish to practice law at the highest levels, but need a flexible work schedule in order to do so, and our mentoring program, through which every associate at the firm is provided a specific partner mentor to shepherd his/her legal career.

 Our commitment to diversity goes well beyond our own self interest in attracting top notch and diverse legal talent.
 Our lawyers devote hundreds of hours — and the firm provides thousands of dollars — each year to local, state and national efforts to diversify our community and the legal profession as a whole.
 When the Alabama State Bar created its first task force on diversity, a Lightfoot lawyer served as vice co-chair.
 When the Alabama Defense Lawyers Association created its first diversity task force, a Lightfoot lawyer served as co-chair.
 When the Alabama State Bar created its first Hispanic Outreach Committee, a Lightfoot lawyer was included as a founding member.
-When DRI organized the first Sharing Success: A Seminar for Women Lawyers seminar in ten years, a Lightfoot lawyer served on the planning committee.
+When a group of women decided DRI needed a women's committee, a Lightfoot lawyer was a founding member.
 When DRI held its first ever Diversity for Success seminar, a Lightfoot lawyer was one of its panel speakers.

 Indeed, Lightfoot lawyers routinely organize, lead, and participate in seminars devoted to diversity in the legal profession, and to supporting and promoting the careers of female and minority lawyers.
 A partial list of our lawyers' involvement in the area of diversity is as follows: